EdTech Heroes: 25 State Leaders Making a Difference

 EdScoop has taken a step back from the technology to recognize some of the faces behind the edtech innovations — the people who have made it possible.

 “EdTech Heroes: 25 State Leaders Making a Difference” is a project that highlights individuals who have demonstrated innovative practices and leadership in harnessing technology to support education across their states.

 In selecting the 25 heroes, we looked for people whose work reached primarily across the state level.
 We also sought individuals who spearheaded projects or championed major initiatives — those who were willing to take a bold idea and turn it into something tangible, with real, measurable results.

 These "edtech heroes" collectively represent state departments of education, renowned edtech organizations, large universities and university systems, education research centers and more.
 What they have in common: Each has made significant contributions to their states in the field of education technology — based on comments and recommendations gathered by EdScoop from educators, colleagues, peers and leaders in industry associations.

-Look for more edtech heroes here each day — and read about some of the major initiatives and projects each hero has championed in his or her state by clicking the links below.
+Read about some of the major initiatives and projects each hero has championed in his or her state by clicking the links below.